archway-network/archway/docs/wasm-smart-contracts.md

 ```
 >**Tip:** use dry run before deploying to gauge whether the deployment will succeed.
 This is useful because of speed, as dry running is a lot faster.

+>**Note:** The produced wasm file is not optimized in size.
+In order to have an optimized wasm file, we can use [rust-optimizer](https://github.com/CosmWasm/rust-optimizer).

 ## Deploying

 ```bash